22 ways to use up apples

-I think apples are one of the best of natures snacks.
-They are easy to take on a day out, my kids love them at the end of a hard days work at school and they are so light and refreshing.
-Sometimes though I buy too many or someone gives me a whole load of apples because they have a homegrown glut of them.
+Apples are one of the best of natures snacks.
+They are easy to take on a day out and my kids love them.
+Sometimes though I buy too many or someone gives me a whole load of homegrown apples.
 Then it becomes a race to get through them in time, so what do you do with them all?
 I asked my food waste Facebook group for their suggestions for what to do with apples and they had some great ideas both sweet and savoury.

-- Apple slices spread with peanut butter as a snack,
+2. Apple slices spread with peanut butter as a snack

 And now the sweet options: